MohitGoel92/Predicting-Customer-Purchases/README.md

 <img src = 'Screen18.png' width='600'>

+Let's shift the data points to left by 5 units (X-5), and then square the function.
+As the data will take a parabolic shape, we now observe the data being linearly seperable with a straight line as shown below.
+Thus, the data being linearly seperable in a higher-dimensional space.

 <img src = 'Screen21.png' width='700'>

+For a 2D plane, the data is transformed to a 3D plane and a "Maximum Margin Hyperplane" is used to linearly seperate the data.
+This is illustrated by the diagrams below.

 <img src = 'Screen19_1.png' width='700'>

+The 3D space is then projected back to the original 2D plane, having our non-linear seperator in place.
+This is illustrated by the diagrams below.

 <img src = 'Screen20.png' width='700'>

+However, mapping to a higher dimensional space can be highly compute-intensive (demanding a lot a computation).
+We therefore use the kernel trick.

+**The Kernel Trick**

 **Pros of SVM - Gaussian RBF Kernel**